 The way I read weblogs — now in Bloglines rather than a feed reader — is to flick through them and open a ton of browser windows with the interesting stories in.
 Then I can read the interesting posts at my leisure over the day.

 This, of course, relies on the browser not crashing.
 This morning I had around twenty posts open on my desktop, just waiting for my perusal.
 They were open in Firefox.
 Which then crashed, seemingly for no reason.
 All the windows lost, a moment of frustration that we all must know.
 Why doesn’t Firefox remember what windows and tabs are open?
 Then I could just restart the browser and back they would come.

 This is why I use Epiphany most of the time: if Epiphany crashes, it will restore all my windows and tabs on next loading the program; if I choose.
 This small feature means that I don’t have to worry about crashes so much.

-When you’ve got five webpages open that you have just spent an hour or so trying to find, this functionallity is more than just convienient; it’s a godsend.
+When you’ve got five webpages open that you have just spent an hour or so trying to find, this functionality is more than just convenient; it’s a godsend.

 Come on Firefox, play catch up already.